JatinVakharia/hit-chakra/README.md

 > **Note**
 > Compose Multiplatform for iOS is in Alpha.
 It may change incompatibly and require manual migration in the future.
-> This project contains maximum common code around 98%, so the impact should not be much, though.

 This game is developed using Kotlin Compose-Multiplatform (KMM), supporting both android and iOS.
 As you can see its code is ~94% written in Kotlin.
 Yes, even iOS UI-component are created using Kotlin-Compose.